 The district already partners with the Kaiser Permanente HMO in its "Healthy Parks-Healthy People" program.
 So the GO!
 Network would link three sectors to work together for better public health -- the health care system, school system and a public park agency.
 The impetus for the proposal is data showing that a large percentage of fifth- and seventh-graders in the Oakland and Richmond schools are at high risk in terms of obesity.

 The agencies would team up to increase awareness of the health benefits of outdoor recreation, reduce barriers to park access, encourage healthy lifestyles and generally get the kids outdoors in the parks.

-The group is seeking a grant of $2.6 million and hopes to hear the result by the end of September.
+The group is seeking a $2.6 million grant and hopes to hear the result by the end of September.

 A draft master plan has been prepared in consultation with a variety of interested organizations and individuals.
 Input from the general public will be sought in a series of six meetings at locations throughout the two-county district.

 The first meeting is from 7 to 8:30 p.m.
 Tuesday at the Trudeau Training Center, 11500 Skyline Blvd. in Oakland.
 The second is from 7 to 8:30 p.m.
 Sept.
 19 at the Concord Senior Center, 2727 Parkside Circle.

 More information on the master plan and the schedule of subsequent meetings can be obtained at the park district website, www.ebparks.org.